red-hat-storage/gluster-test-drive-docs/docs/gluster-module-4.md

 ### Clients Section

-Finally, you can automatically mount the new `ecvol` volume to the client systems.
+Finally, you can automatically mount the new **ecvol** volume to the client systems.
+The `hosts` value is a comma-separated list of clients on which to make the mount.

 ```ini
 [clients]